maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

 - Tell on the issue that you'll do a patch.
 - Use tabs in `.py` files.
 - Use 2 spaces in `.ui` or `.xml` files.
-- In the python code, use double quotes for translatable strings and single quotes otherwise.
+- In python code, use double quotes for translatable strings and single quotes otherwise.
 - Concerning design, try to respect GNOME Human Interface Guidelines as much as possible.
+- Code comments should explain **why** the code is doing what it is doing, **not what** it does.
 - If you find some bullshit in the code, or don't understand it, feel free to ask me about it.
-- Code comments should explain **why** the code is doing what it is doing, **not what** it does.

 ### Using GNOME Builder